redcartel/demo-game-library/README.md

 Then it's gonna set up hosting

 The public directory should be the react build directory that got created at the top of this section.
-On the example project that means `react-frontend/build` is what I put in for that prompt.
+On the demo game library example project that means `react-frontend/build` is what I put in for that prompt.

 You do want to configure as a single-page app.
 This does some magic that makes what's going on with react-router-dom work.